Skip to content

 end

-For SaaS users, a Dataway can be deployed locally (on k8s Cluster) specifically for diversion, and then forward the data to Openway:
+For SaaS users, they can deploy a Dataway locally (k8s Cluster) specifically for traffic splitting, and then forward the data to Openway:

 Warning

 In cascaded mode, the Dataway within the cluster needs to enable the cascaded option.
-Refer to the environment variable description in the installation documentation.
+See the environment variable description in the installation documentation.

 end